ishetuh/alx-system_engineering-devops/0x00-shell_basics/README.md

 1-listit -Display the contents list of your current directory.

 2-bring-me-home -Write a script that changes the working directory to the user  home directory.
+3-listfiles -Display current directory contents in a long format